Piraterazor/quarkus-mongodb/README.md

 # Demo API MongoDB

 This project is a RESTful API built with Quarkus that connects to a MongoDB database.
-It provides endpoints to retrieve movie data from the `embedded_movies` collection in the `sample_mflix` database.
+It provides endpoints to retrieve Store data from the `embedded_Stores` collection in the `sample_mflix` database.

 ## Architecture

 The project follows a layered architecture:

-1. **Model Layer**: Defines the data structure for movies
+1. **Model Layer**: Defines the data structure for stores
 2. **Repository Layer**: Handles database interactions using Panache
 3. **Service Layer**: Contains business logic
 4. **Resource Layer**: Exposes REST endpoints